IDHR rulemaking · Subpart J Use of Artificial Intelligence in Employment · HB 3773

 Multi-state employers face the practical challenge of complying with all four frameworks simultaneously.
 A unified compliance program built to the most rigorous applicable standard is generally more efficient than maintaining separate jurisdiction-specific programs.

-What employers should do during the rulemaking period
+What employers should do while the rulemaking is postponed

-Waiting for final rules before acting is not a viable compliance posture.
+Waiting for revised rules before acting is not a viable compliance posture.
+The statute is in force; the strict-liability provision and the notice requirement operate now.
+The withdrawal of the proposed rules removes a clarifying overlay but does not change the underlying obligations.
 Employers should take the following steps now:

 1. Build the AI inventory